Man accused of writing $246K worthless check for Winnebago RV arrested - RV Travel

-Schneider was found — along with the stolen RV — in Broward County after news of the RV theft was broadcast on TV.
-Detectives got a tip that led them to the vehicle that was stopped Friday at an RV park in the city of Oakland Park reported WTSP.com.
+Schneider was found – along with the stolen RV – in Broward County after news of the RV theft was broadcast on TV.
+Detectives got a tip that led them to the vehicle that was stopped Friday at an RV park in the city of Oakland Park, reported WTSP.com.

 Robert Schneider, 59, was arrested nearby.